drgfragkos/gLuhn.py/README.md

 I couldn't find a tool capable of generating all possible combinations of valid card numbers (PAN) while specific digits in the PAN are known already.
-The tool can be used for validating a single PAN or it can generate all valid combinations for a partially known PAN(s).
+The tool can be used to validate a single PAN or it can generate all valid combinations for a partially known PAN.

+Examples:
+For example, if you give a valid PAN, the outpu will be: python gLuhn.py 1111222233334444
+[+] Valid PAN  True

+If you give a potential PAN where one or more specific digits are not known (mark them with question marks) , the output will be: python gLuhn.py 111122?233334444
+Attempting to generate 10 PAN combinations for: 111122?233334444 [+] Valid PAN  1111222233334444

+Total valid PAN generated: 1

+To Do:
+Include checks for IIN and BIN.
+This will result in knowing that the PAN 1111222233334444 even even though the number validates the Luhn algorithm, it is not being used be the card issuers.
+Thus, it is not a valid PAN and it will be excluded from the list of valid answers.

 Download: